Improx/ModifiedValues/README.md

 Modifier mod = myValue.Modify((v) => v * 1.2f + 5);
 ```

-## Priority, Layer and Order

-TODO
-IMAGE for explanation
-Layers for talents, equipment, temporary buffs

 ## Initialization
 Implicit casting from value to ModValue to create it.
 Alternative to constructor.
 Note that it replaces the old modvalue object if there was one.
 ```C#